 I can tell that as the years go by we will have lots of visits to parks and places like Westfield Heritage Village.

-Admission is $11 for adults, $10 for seniors, $6.50 children 6-12, and children under 5 are free!
+Admission is $12 for adults, $10 for seniors, $6.50 youth 6-17, and children under 5 are free!
 You can also buy a Hamilton Conservation Authority annual pass for $110, which admits one car and all of its passengers to any HCA destinations such as: Valens, Christie, Dundas Valley, Fifty Point, Confederation Park, Spencer Gorge/Webster’s Falls and of course Westfield unlimited for one year.

-The Maple Syrup Festival runs at Westfield March 5, 12, 19 and 26.
-Plus for March break they’ll be doing their maple syrup thing Wednesday March 15 and Thursday March 16.
+The Maple Syrup Festival runs at Westfield Sundays in March.
+Plus for March break they’ll be doing their maple syrup thing visit http://westfieldheritage.ca/ for details.

 Seema Narula moved to Hamilton five years ago and found herself enamoured with her constant rediscovery the city.
 She started a lifestyle blog called This Must Be The Place, where she documents a series of reflective stories about art, music, urbanity, and her growing family, all against the backdrop of Hamilton.
 Follow her on Twitter @ThisMustBeSeema for updates on her happenings in and around the city.Seema’s blog explores Hamilton’s kid-friendly side from popular attractions to lesser known gems through the eyes of this local mom and her own family’s adventures.